Anchorsify/Anchorsify.github.io/_pages/u_Creation.md

 ##### Naturalist
 You are at one with nature!
 Animals like you more, you understand nature like one of them, and your energy is naturally powerful.
 You also can forage well, notice slight differences in the environment to follow footprints, or even see the handiwork ninja leave with their traps!
 Perhaps it's because of your attunement, or that you are tempted by your primal urges, either way you are still a great asset.

 Your maximum ranks in Survival are increased by 3, and you gain a +3 bonus to detect, disarm, or avoid any part of a trap.
 Your ninjutsu damage bonus is CHA/12, rather than CHA/15.
-You have a +1 bonus to your Chakra Control rolls per rank of the jutsu you're using (+1 for E-rank, +2 for D-rank, etc.), and you lower the Seal Speeds of all Jutsu you use the same amount (-1 for E-rank, -2 for D-rank, etc).
+You have a +1 bonus to your Chakra Control rolls per rank of the jutsu you're using (+1 for E-rank, +2 for D-rank, etc.), and you lower the Seal Speeds of all Ninjutsu you use the same amount (-1 for E-rank, -2 for D-rank, etc).
 Finally, you can use your ranks in the Survival skill in place of the Research skill to meet any Jutsu prerequisites.

 However, your maximum Research rank is reduced by 3.